SECTION 3: What Drives Real Estate Prices in Phuket and How to Ascertain Value

 Phuket Real Estate Market Price

-The condominium market saw especially rapid growth over the last 15 years, and this was due in large part to the increase in tourism.
-But during the pandemic the largest increase in demand was for villas.
+Phuket’s investment condominium market saw especially rapid growth over the last 15 years, and this was due in large part to the increase in tourism.
+However, after the pandemic, due mainly to the influx of new foreign residents, the focus switched to family homes, and the largest increase in demand was for residential villas, rather than investment condos.

 Phuket Real Estate Interest Rates

-In the wake of the global financial crisis in 2008, interest rates were lowered to encourage spending and investment, and to discourage savings.
+Interest rates do, however, effect the mindset of anyone considering a Phuket “investment” property purchase.
+For example, in the wake of the global financial crisis in 2008, interest rates were lowered to encourage spending and investment, and to discourage savings.
 The relatively meagre income being offered by traditional investments (e.g. bonds, fixed deposit) prompted investors to look elsewhere for higher returns.
-In some countries, primarily in Europe, experienced negative interest rates, meaning banks were actually charging depositors for the privilege of holding their money.
+Some countries, primarily in Europe, experienced negative interest rates, meaning banks were actually charging depositors for the privilege of holding their money.

 These “negative interest rate” policies motivated investors to look for alternative sources of income, and the idea of an income producing rental property on a tropical island was naturally quite appealing.
 This led to a marked increase in studio and one bedroom units being sold to foreigners, who could rent them out for better yields than a bank could offer.

-Prices in the foreign market have gradually increased in Phuket, but it has been a steady rise, predominantly driven by the natural forces of inflation and demand, and neither lower or higher interest rates have had a noticeable impact.
+Prices in Phuket’s foreign driven market have gradually increased, but it has been a steady rise, predominantly buoyed by the natural forces of inflation and demand.
+Historically, neither lower or higher interest rates have had a noticeable impact on the property market on the island.

 Phuket Real Estate Market Inflation